 In 1966 Rank admitted that they regretted their ambitious bid, as Knutsford was struggling to break even.
 When the site reached full capacity, Rank refused to make it any bigger, as the turnover-based rent they had agreed to meant that any investment would mean they'd have to pay more rent.
 As a result, Sandbach was soon built, although Rank did then agree to extend Knutsford.

 The transport café was changed a general purpose one, with a new commercial drivers area shoehorned in the corner.
 The new bridge-café had bright orange and yellow furnishings, while the restaurant had an open-kitchen and plastic seats.

 The service area employed a Lyons ice cream trailer which moved between the two sides.
 It also trialled a trolley service in the car park but it made little money.
 Rank wanted to add a takeaway unit, which eventually arrived in the form of Wimpy Express.

 The amenity building had to be washed down every few years as it weathered quickly.
 Rank also had to deal with theft from around the building: one of the outdoor menus turned up at a local golf course.
 By 1973, the foyer area had already been significantly expanded on both sides.

-Egon Ronay's opinion of the services was somewhat split.
+Egon Ronay's opinion of the service area was somewhat split.
 In 1974 he was quite positive about it, and in 1977 he rated the restaurant as "acceptable".
 However, in 1977 the café was rated as "appalling".
 He called the café "a loud, garish place" and called the atmosphere "that of a lower-class transport café".
 The food, "arranged with no idea of presentation" included a mixed grill which was "scandalous".
 The restaurant on the other hand was "quite enterprising".
 He was also critical of the noisy jukebox and the smelly toilets.

 A 1978 government review described the service area as "appalling and rather tatty".
 As profits began to increase, a £1million refurbishment was carried out in 1982.